Final Grade Calculator

 So it's time to learn how to calculate grades using our finals calculator or final grade calculator.
 Either is fine by us, as long as it's helpful for you.
 First thing you should do, though, is to familiarize yourself with the calculator.

-Let's take a look at a simple example.
+Now let's take a look at a simple example.
 Let's say you've enrolled in a subject that is coming to an end.
 There is only the final exam left before you finish the subject, and throughout the semester you've been set small projects and mid-term exams, so that now your current average grade for this subject sits at 65% of the total points you could've gotten.
 Let's also assume that the final exam grade is 70% of the total grade of the subject.

 This means that you have already collected